appsemble/appsemble/packages/studio/pages/docs/docs/03-guide/events.md

         resource: person
     events:
       emit:
-        data: example # the data event is emitted when data-loader is finished loading, and will emit it under the name ‘example’
+        data: people # the data event is emitted when data-loader is finished loading, and will emit it under the name ‘people’
       listen:
-        refresh: refreshExample # any received event using the name ‘refreshExample’ will trigger a refresh
+        refresh: refreshPeople # any received event using the name ‘refreshPeople’ will trigger a refresh
 ```

-The `data-loader` block will send an event called `example` containing the data it received when it
+The `data-loader` block will send an event called `people` containing the data it received when it
 finishes the `onLoad` action.
 It also waits for any incoming events under the name of
-`refreshExample`, which upon being received will call `onLoad` again and emit its data once again to
+`refreshPeople`, which upon being received will call `onLoad` again and emit its data once again to
 recreate refreshing the data.

 This functionality may seem unwieldy at a first glance, but it allows for more powerful and flexible